Nitrobenzene (C6H5NO2) is used in small quantities as a flavoring... | Channels for Pearson+

 Textbook Question

 Nitrobenzene (C6H5NO2) is used in small quantities as a flavoring agent or in perfumes but can be toxic in large amounts.
-It is produced by reaction of benzene (C6H6) with nitric acid:C6H6(l) + HNO3(aq) → C6H5NO2(l) + H2O(l)Calculate the theoretical yield for this reaction.
+It is produced by reaction of benzene (C6H6) with nitric acid:C6H6(l) + HNO3(aq) → C6H5NO2(l) + H2O(l)Identify the limiting reagent in the reaction of 27.5 g of nitric acid with 75 g of benzene.

 Verified step by step guidance